 Community of the Past

 The community of the past consisted of small villages and towns where everyone knew one another.
 It was the groups of immigrants who banded together with others from their homeland to maintain and celebrate their culture as they made their way in this new land.
-It consisted of multi-generational homes; families who shared child rearing, household, and farm tasks.
+It consisted of multi-generational homes; families who shared child-rearing, household, and farm tasks.
 “Community” meant something different then.

 In those communities, people looked out for one another, gathered to replace a home lost to fire together, supported one another in commerce.
 It seemed perfect and it was – as perfect as it could be.
 Yet, it was more of a pseudocommunity than a community: It was the earliest form of community.

 In the old community, there were people around to see and hear and support you, but did we connect authentically?
 Did we support one another?
 Commonly heard admonitions were, “Keep your chin up” or “What doesn’t kill you makes you stronger”, “It’s not the end of the world”, and “Children are to be seen and not heard”.
 There was no appreciation of the fully sensitive awareness of a child, or of the tender heart of an adult who needed, then as now, to be seen and heard.
-Emotions, something to be kept to yourself, were so far removed from the human life that they were not even factored into illness.
+Emotions, something to be kept to yourself, were so far removed from human life that they were not even factored into illness.
 It was a time of rugged individualism when the mind, heart, and body occupied their own domains, when people suffered in silence because that’s just what you did.

 Even though there were plenty of people around, the community of past the did not fulfill our need for emotional connection.
-However, even that calibre of connection is preferable to the loneliness that so many people face today.
+However, even that caliber of connection is preferable to the loneliness that so many people face today.
 Ironically we were alone even while we were together, there, in the old community.

 The Interim Phase; Community Today

-Today we are not only lacking emotional connection, we are missing the physical proximity of people who know us well.
+Today we are not only lacking emotional connection, but we are also missing the physical proximity of people who know us well.
 Often, our work causes us to live far from the support of our families.
 We live in larger homes with more distance separating us from our neighbours.
 We spend our time on the back deck instead of the front porch where we could greet our neighbours as they pass by.
 We live in apart-ments – we live apart.
 Families rarely gather around one television anymore: Everyone has their own screens.
 Even in our homes, we lack the spirit of community.

-Yet, community has evolved beyond the physical stage where we banded together for survival, moving into the realm of the cerebral.
-Still mired in our nostalgic concept of community, we tend to use the word as a magic pronouncement, dubbing so many things “community” out of a desire to empower the group by enhancing its status.
+Yet, Community has evolved beyond the physical stage where we banded together for survival, moving into the realm of the cerebral.
+Still mired in our nostalgic concept of Community, we tend to use the word as a magic pronouncement, dubbing so many things “Community” out of a desire to empower the group by enhancing its status.
 Today’s communities are thought out, planned, engineered.